-Because we all influence NZ’s total electricity demand, and therefore the kind of generation that gets used, that means we have a responsibility to think about the carbon emissions that are being created to satisfy our thirst for electricity.
-And don’t be fooled into thinking that because you’re with a company that generates electricity from renewables, you’re using cleaner electricity at your house.
-The truth is that our national power supply is like a pot of vegetable soup.
-You get a mix of whatever is in the pot when you take your serving.
-Some may be carbon-free, and some dirty, but being with a renewable generator doesn’t mean clean electricity gets to your place.
+But if you’re with a power company that generates electricity from renewables, you’re using cleaner electricity at your house, right?
+Uh, no. Our national power supply is like a pot of vegetable soup – you get a mix of whatever’s in the pot when you take your serving.
+Some may be clean, and some dirty, but being with a renewable generator doesn’t mean clean electricity gets to your place.

-So, how can we be smarter with our energy use and cut back our carbon emission levels (oh, and save money!)?
+So, how can we be smarter with our energy use and cut back our carbon emission levels?
 It’s actually pretty simple (phew!).
 Here’s our pick of the carbon-cutting crop:

 How many farting goats does it take to turn on a light switch?
-Jolly good question - and CHOICE has the answer.
-CHOICE is a world-first product, available through the Flick app, that gives Kiwis live updates about the carbon impact of the electricity in the National Grid and sends you alerts based on total carbon emissions, so you know the best time to use electricity to reduce your carbon footprint.
-Like our other products, CHOICE gives you real-time info that puts your power use in your hands.
+Jolly good question - and Carbon Tracker (formerly known as CHOICE) has the answer.
+Carbon Tracker is a world-first product, available through the Flick app, that gives Kiwis live updates about the carbon impact of the electricity in the National Grid.
+You’ll receive alerts based on total carbon emissions, so you know the best time to use electricity to reduce your carbon footprint.
+It’s real-time info that puts your power use in your hands.

 But the best bit?
 Flick customers also receive information that shows them their personal carbon footprint (with the help of a few farting goats), and can also choose to offset their carbon use by making a donation to Trees That Count.
 It’s all about providing our customers with the power to make a sustainable difference with their energy use.
 Wahoo!